 That claim is inaccurate.
 Plaintiff makes no assertion whatsoever about whether or not the directed energy weapons (DEW) that were used to destroy the World Trade Center (WTC) are, in fact, those of the United States military, secret or otherwise.
-Indeed, this is the "NO PLANES" case that actually challenges the defendants on a basis completely different from that involved in the claim that DEW destroyed the WTC.
-Clearly, his claim was not properly assessed and appears to have been completely misapprehended.
 Plaintiff does not say who destroyed the WTC.
-Plaintiff's case is a forensic evaluation of the assertion that wide-body, 767 jetliners crashed into the WTC and it arises in the context of challenging NIST's findings and the manner in which the contractors, the defendants herein, engaged in fraudulent work.
-Clearly, then, there exists, at present, a fundamental misapprehension in that plaintiff makes no claim at all about either who perpetrated the destruction of the WTC, let alone the claim that DEW destroyed the WTC.
-Plaintiff claims no planes hit the WTC.
-That is his claim.
+Plaintiff's case is a forensic evaluation of what destroyed the WTC and it arises in the context of challenging NIST's findings and the manner in which the contractors, the defendants herein, engaged in fraudulent work.
+Clearly, then, there exists, at present, a fundamental misapprehension in that plaintiff makes no claim at all about who perpetrated the destruction of the WTC.